 Slope percentage and reading with the feet

 Although there are a few exceptions (5 feet and in, double breaking putts, etc.), the general rule for Aimpoint Express is to find the middle of the putt, and stand on the low side of the putt (the side to which the putt is breaking towards).
-So if the putt is a 15 foot right to left breaking putt, you would walk to 7.5 feet from the hole on the left side of your line.
+If the putt is a 15-foot right to left breaking putt, you would walk to 7.5 feet from the hole on the left side of your line.